indrasantosa/dv-ditto/README.md

 ## Documentation

-Documentation for `ditto-react` is not yet finished.
+Documentation for `dv-ditto` is not yet finished.

-If you want to browse the components, visit [ditto-react.com](https://ditto-react.com/).
+If you want to browse the components, visit [ditto-react.com](https://ditt.bcgdv.com/).

 If you want to learn more about Flowbite, visit [Flowbite docs](https://flowbite.comhttps://flowbite.com/docs/getting-started/introduction/).

 ## Getting started

-To use `ditto-react`, you just need to setup `flowbite` normally and install `ditto-react` from `npm`.
+To use `dv-ditto`, you just need to setup `flowbite` normally and install `dv-ditto` from `npm`.

 `flowbite` can be included as a plugin into an existing Tailwind CSS project.